RADAR-base/MongoDb-Sink-Connector/README.md

   ```
 7. stop your connector using `CTRL-C`

-To use further data types, extend `org.radarcns.serialization.RecordConverter` and add the new class to the list in the `record.converters.classes` property.
+To use further data types, extend `org.radarcns.serialization.RecordConverterFactory` and set the new class name in the `record.converter.class` property.

 ### Tuning
 The only available setting is the number of records returned in a single call to `poll()` (i.e. `consumer.max.poll.records` param inside `standalone.properties`)